 Trade Secrets/Unfair Competition/Noncompetes

 - Second, we draft restrictive covenants and other agreements for clients.
-In some instances, our drafting is limited to revising existing agreements to clarify and strengthen the protections clients desire.
-In other circumstances, we are called upon to draft non-competition, non-solicitation and non-disclosure agreements in the first instance and to assist clients in rolling out such agreements in the workplace.
+In some instances, our drafting is limited to revising existing agreements to clarify and strengthen the protections that clients desire.
+In other circumstances, we are called upon to draft non-competition, non-solicitation, and non-disclosure agreements in the first instance and to assist clients in rolling out such agreements in the workplace.

 - Successfully secured a preliminary injunction against the former owner, majority shareholder and seller of a business who had executed a non-compete ancillary to the sale of that business.
 During the trial, the defendant consented to the issuance of a permanent injunction and to damages offsetting deferred compensation.

 - Represented a manufacturer in one of the first cases filed in the United States under the Federal Defend Trade Secrets Act (DTSA) to obtain injunctive relief in the U.S. District Court for the Northern District of Illinois against the company’s chief science officer and a new startup competitor he joined.
 The firm’s client specialized in fitness equipment.
 As the TRO papers disclosed, for over a year (while drawing a salary from the company), the inventor worked with his employer’s primary distributor to secretively develop a competitive technology, feeding all of the trade secrets to the new competitor to develop the second generation of the client’s technology.
 By bringing the case under the new DTSA, the firm obtained a TRO maintaining jurisdiction in federal court.
 The TRO included broad injunctive relief, halting sales of the competitive product, escrowing any ill-gotten profits, and resulting in a favorable settlement following court-ordered mediation.